madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 2nd of June, 2019

+  - I don't know if you have any idea why I maintain this page.
+I personally have eight reasons on odd days and more on even days and today is an even day.
+I'll give you one.

+    If I were a fire, the entries on this page would be the little cracking bits that leave the main body of the fire.
+Not because they want to, but because they have to.
+They are the bits that could not be contained.
+But a little cracking bit of the fire is not the fire, merely a fraction of a fraction of a fraction.

+    The reason I'm telling this right now is I won't have an Internet connection next week.
+I'll be up in the mountains and down by the bays and back up again, walking.
+An eroding unfaithful copy of your self that is in my mind will be there too (without the hassle of walking of course).
+Without a doubt, I'll see a bird, or a rock, or the glorious sea curving just right.
+    It too will be a little bit of fire that I'd like you to feel, but I can't make you feel.
+If I could share them, I would, but you can't truly share a moment in a different moment, can you?

+    What I'm trying to say is I wish you could see through my eyes and think my thoughts.

+  - _Daydream_ by Wallace Collection

 ### 1st of June, 2019

   - _Edvard Munch: love and angst_ exhibition in British Museum.
 I attempted